 Prepared food cases

-Chicharrones (pork cracklings, deep fried pork rinds)
+- Chicharrones (pork cracklings, deep-fried pork rinds)

-Pan dulce (sweet bread), often of several different types such as conchitas, polvorones, madgalenas, and buñuelosContinue to 5 of 5 below.
+- Pan dulce (sweet bread): Several different types include as conchitas, polvorones, madgalenas, and buñuelos.

 05 of 05

 - Pottery and dishes: Some are made of clay and often decorated with traditional designs.